-Perhaps you’ve heard at one point or another that when it comes to investing, diversification is a good idea.
-It makes sense not to put all of your eggs in one basket, and if you spread your wealth across different asset classes and geographies, maybe you’ll avoid the potential catastrophic risk that can come with just a single investment.
+You’ve probably heard that diversification of your investments is a good thing.
+And it would seem to make sense that by keeping all of your eggs out of a single basket, and spreading your wealth across different asset classes and geographies, you may be able to avoid the catastrophic risk that often comes with just a single investment or two.

-But it’s also possible to have too much of a good thing – or believe that you’re diversifying when you’re really not.
+And yes, that can be a good thing.
+But it’s also possible to have too much of a good thing – or to believe that you’re diversifying when you’re really not.

-You might think that having a large number of investments in your portfolio makes sense and that the more you have, the more diversified you are.
-But thinking that way might be a mistake.
-Having many different investments may create a false sense of confidence, making you believe that you’re well diversified when in reality, many of your investments actually share a common risk.
+There’s a mistaken belief out there that having a large number of investments in your portfolio is always the best way to go, and that the more investments you have, the more diversified you are.
+But that might be a mistake, because it can create a false sense of confidence, making you believe that you’re well diversified when in reality, many of your investments actually share a common risk.

-The number of investments a portfolio has really tells us nothing about its risk-return profile.
+The actual number of investments a portfolio has really tells us nothing about its risk-return profile.
 You could have a portfolio with 200 holdings that’s less diversified than a portfolio with just five holdings.
 It might seem counterintuitive, but, in some cases, by owning a little bit of everything, you may actually wind up owning nothing.
-In other words, all you’ve got is simply a large, inefficient index fund that’s chock-full of overlapping, unnecessary investments.
+In other words, all you’ve got is just a large, inefficient index fund that’s loaded with overlapping, unnecessary investments.

-So if you’ve been a long-time investor, there may be a good chance that your portfolio contains elements of every fad, bubble, or idea that we’ve seen over the decades.
-You might have pieces of an outdated asset allocation, a fund left over from the dot-com era, or some shares of a company that you’ve been hanging on to just because you like it.
+If you’ve been a long-time investor, there may be a good chance that your portfolio contains elements of every fad, bubble, or idea that we’ve seen over the decades.
+You may have pieces of an outdated asset allocation, a fund left over from way back in the dot-com era, or some shares of a company that you’ve been holding onto just because you like it.
 Is there anything wrong with that?
-Maybe not—you just need to know what you’ve got.
+Maybe not—you just need to know what you own – and why.

-Information presented should not be considered specific tax, legal, or investment advice.
 You should always seek counsel of the appropriate advisor prior to making any investment decision.
 All investments are subject to risk including the loss of principal.
 This material was gathered from sources believed to be reliable, however, its accuracy cannot be guaranteed.
-Diversification does not guarantee a profit or protection from loss.